Monday, 29 June 2020

 Flying Officer Rex James Wallis RNZAF

-Pilot Officer Trevor Alfred Pittock AF
+Pilot Officer Trevor Alfred Pittock RAF

 Pilot Officer Allan James Rutherford RAAF